silvinor/www/_posts/2026-08-20-take-me-as-i-am.md

 You watched me, and you built a personality out of what you saw.
 Difficult.
 Cold.
 Intense.
 Arrogant.
 Too sensitive.
 Hard work.

 None of those is a personality.
-Each one is something my brain does under load, seen from outside and given a moral name.
+Each one is something my brain does naturally - more so under load, seen from outside and given a moral name.

 Take the one that cost me the most.